VKK-00/dream-ml-project/README.md

 - CV settings, calibration, SMOTE, random seeds,
 - region column mapping for Digital Index and IRI.

-The code also provides a **strict** cleaner that avoids mode imputation on raw tables; imputation happens safely inside the scikit-learn pipeline when building the modeling matrix.
+The code also provides a **strict** cleaner that avoids mode imputation on raw tables; imputation happens safely inside the scikit-learn pipeline when building the modelling matrix.

 ## What’s inside the pipeline
 - **Preprocessing:** median imputation for numeric; rare-category grouping + one-hot for categorical; standard scaling for numeric.